Not sure if Church's Texas Chicken is right for you?

 Potential Mitigations

-• It is prudent to have an accountant review the franchisor’s financial statements to assess if they have sufficient resources to support their existing system.
+- Your accountant should review the franchisor's financial statements to assess if they have the resources to properly support the existing system.

 New/Unproven Franchise System